-Should You Repay Your Credit Card Each Month?
+Should You Pay Off Your Credit Card Each Month?
 What to Consider

 Paying your credit card off every month sounds like a great idea.
 But when the bill comes, it’s so easy to pay less than the total balance — or to just pay the minimum.
 The problem is, the balance adds up quickly, and next month, paying off the full card will be even harder.
 This is how so many Americans find themselves regularly carrying balances, and even accepting it as a sad fact of life.